huggingface/diffusers/docs/source/en/tutorials/basic_training.md

 #!pip install diffusers[training]
 ```

 We encourage you to share your model with the community, and in order to do that, you'll need to login to your Hugging Face account (create one [here](https://hf.co/join) if you don't already have one!).
-You can login from a notebook and enter your token when prompted:
+You can login from a notebook and enter your token when prompted.
+Make sure your token has the write role.

 ```py
 >>> from huggingface_hub import notebook_login